pingcap/blog/2017-05-23-perconalive17.md

 ## <span id="hashjoin">Distributed join (HashJoin)</span>

-Now, let’s see a little more complex query: we have two tables, left and right.
-Now I write a simple join query, let’s see what happens behind a join.
+Now, let's see a little more complex query: we have two tables, left and right.
+Now I write a simple join query, let's see what happens behind a join.

 ![Distributed join (hash join)](media/image_10.png)